Easy to Swallow

 Smoothie Essentials

-The key word is Versatile: you can blend your favorite fruit with any of the following.
+The key word is versatile: you can blend your favorite fruit with any of the following.

 Soya or rice milk: a dairy-free alternative.